-Our kitchen has conducted an in-depth expert comparison of the best dish racks of 2020, detailing the outcomes of our rigorous side-by-side testing.
+We've conducted an in-depth expert comparison of the best dish racks, detailing the outcomes of our rigorous side-by-side testing.
+Each metric has been thoroughly assessed and we report our findings.
 We hope you have gained valuable insight into what rack type is best suited for you and your kitchen.

 — Kate Irvin